| A1. | program description |

 uvln=$(basename $0)

-else echo "$i bypassed, zero length file, .idx file, or subdir"
+else echo "$fn bypassed, directory, zero length file, or .idx file"

 fi